 - Hime Cut: As befits a traditional ojou.

-- An Ice Person: Her techniques are all ice-based.
+- An Ice Person: Her powers and techniques are all ice-based.

 - Innocent Flower Girl: Not to the extent of Tsubomi, but still.

 - Instant Expert: She is shown to be the quickest to master her powers, as well as other situations, such as being the only one who can pilot Robo Happy because she had practically memorized the book on robots Yayoi had given her earlier.